vetlerl/batholith/README.md

 # feedback

-If you feel like your sitting on useful feedback on the project, feel free to contact me on vetle.github@gmail.com, or create an issue/discussion on the issues tab https://github.com/vetlerl/vetles-gtkada-uis/issues .
+If you feel like you're sitting on useful feedback on the project, feel free to contact me on vetle.github@gmail.com, or create an issue/discussion on the issues tab https://github.com/vetlerl/vetles-gtkada-uis/issues .

 # licence